deepthi21eere02/A-Soft-switched-Induction-Cooking-System-with-Reduced-Switch-Count-and-Independent-Control-/README.md

 Authors: **Thoutreddy Deepthi Reddy and S Porpandiselvi**

-Affiliation:**Both auhors are with Department of Electrical Engineering at National Institute of Technology, Warangal,506004, India (e-mail: td21eerer02@student.nitw.ac.in and selvi@nitw.ac.in)**
+Affiliation:**Both authors are with Department of Electrical Engineering at National Institute of Technology, Warangal,506004, India (e-mail: td21eerer02@student.nitw.ac.in and selvi@nitw.ac.in)**

 The proposed “A Soft-switched Induction Cooking System with Reduced Switch Count and Independent Control for Multiple Loads” is simulated in PSIM software with an output voltage of 120 V and power rating of 629 W. The proposed inverter has the following benefits over existing topologies:
 1. An inverter configuration which can power three IH loads.